n0coder/n0engine/readme.md

 going to add shared n0engine features to the repo

 ## currently working on:
-nano animations

-biome decoration systems, placing trees, grass, rocks, other native wild life. structure planning, figuring out where to place structures
+nanoai techs. attack and defend techs. jobs, and pathfinding. possibly emotions.

 ## nanoai
    - nanoai.brain.do("walk", 2,5) //ask the nanoai to walk to position 2, 5
    - actions are queued, actions can have prerequisites
    - nanoai.brain.do("pickup", item) //walk to item and pick it up

+## path finding tech
+   - a* pathfinding, which uses the world grid to map out tiles in a bounding box...
+   - waypoint systems

+later on continue world generator techs. (got burnt out spending two full weeks world building)

+biome decoration systems, placing trees, grass, rocks, other native wild life. structure planning, figuring out where to place structures

 ## genetic algorithms
    while the ai itself does not use genetic algorithms to learn the world,